A Comprehensive Augmentation Framework for Anomaly Detection: Experiments

 \section{Experiments}

-Experiments in this paper are conducted on the MVTec \cite{bergmann2019mvtec} anomaly detection dataset.
-We compare the performance of our method with previous methods and provide empirical evaluations demonstrating the quality improvements our anomaly simulation method brought in the reconstruction results.
-Finally, we assess the generalization performance by cross-comparing the performance of each method on a simulated dataset.
+The performance of our method is compared with previous methods, and empirical evaluations demonstrate the quality improvements brought by our anomaly simulation method in reconstruction results We additionally assess the generalization performance by cross-comparing the performance of each method on a simulated dataset.